 #8 Special situations

 Certain situations may need individualised support to achieve a good start to breastfeeding.
-Perhaps your baby has been born earlier than expected, or you have inverted nipples, perhaps you have had breast reduction surgery or have a medical condition that could affect milk supply.
+Perhaps your baby has been born earlier than expected, or you have inverted nipples, perhaps you have had breast reduction surgery, breast implants or have a medical condition that could affect milk supply.
 Perhaps you found breastfeeding a previous baby didn’t work out and wonder if it will happen again.
-If you have any concerns it’s a good idea to chat with a breastfeeding specialist before your baby is born, or as early as possible afterwards, so that you know exactly how to get breastfeeding off to a good start.
+If you have any concerns it’s a good idea to chat with a breastfeeding specialist before your baby is born, or as early as possible afterwards, so that you know exactly how to get breastfeeding off to the best start for your situation.
+Some parents may be interested to find out more about expressing colostrum antenatally which can be helpful in several situations.

 #9 Know when help is needed